UCL Fantasy Semifinals Leg 2: Rate My Team

 Strategy

-Apart from maximizing points for this round, I want to make sure I don’t have too many difficulties with picking players for the final.
-As it stands I have five players from both Liverpool and Manchester City, three from Real Madrid and two from Villarreal.
-We get five free transfers for the final and only need to fit in eleven starters, so I’m not going to worry too much about the balance of my team right now.
+Apart from maximizing points for this round, I want to make sure I don’t have too many difficulties picking players for the final.
+As it stands, I have five players each from Liverpool and Man City, plus three from Real Madrid and two from Villarreal.
+We get five free transfers for the final and need only to find eleven starters confirmed at deadline time, so I’m not going to worry too much about the balance of my team right now.
 It shouldn’t be to hard to get eleven starters, and surely my five Reds will make it through?

-It’s hard to imagine the Real Madrid - Manchester City game being quite as open again, but both teams will be keen to score and I doubt that City will go all defensive to try to squeeze out the aggregate win.
+It’s hard to imagine the Real Madrid - Man City game being quite as open again, but both teams will be keen to score, and I doubt that City will go all defensive to try to squeeze out the aggregate win.
 So attacking options remain good from that game.
-KDB and Mahrez were fully rested at the weekend and Bernardo Silva only played a few minutes, so they look likely to be playing on Wednesday.
+KDB and Mahrez were fully rested at the weekend, and Bernardo Silva played only a few minutes, so they look likely to be starting on Wednesday.
 Bernardo scored really well in the last round and is the City player I would most like to add -- keeping Danjuma in place of him was a big mistake last time.

-In defense, Carvajal looks a weak link, and since Cancelo is back from suspension I’d like to get him in, but that’s a big step up in cost.
-In midfield Rodri only came into my squad at the last minute as an affordable starting option.
-I didn’t expect much and not much is what I got, but he did score at the weekend against Leeds United so I was only just out!
+In defense, Carvajal looks like a weak link.
+Since Cancelo is back from suspension, I’d like to bring him in, but that’s a big step up in cost.
+In midfield, Rodri came into my squad only at the last minute as an affordable starting option.
+I didn’t expect much, and not much is what I got, but he did score at the weekend against Leeds United so I was only just out!

 In attack I have the three ‘standard’ options and I am not seeing much extra value there, especially now that Gabriel Jesus has played 90 minutes at the weekend.

-Having only three free transfers limits things a lot, but here are three possible ways I could go.
+Having only three free transfers limits me, but here are three possible ways I could go.
 Let’s run through the options.

 Plan A: Get Cancelo in

 I’m not sure there is a lot of value to be had at keeper, so I am tempted to free up cash by dropping Ederson for Carson.
-This would mean I’m reliant on Rulli, but it isn’t impossible to imagine him being the best option this week, with all teams potentially conceding and Rulli potentially making a lot of saves.
+This would leave me relying on Rulli, but it isn’t impossible to imagine him being the best option this week, with all teams potentially conceding and Rulli potentially making a lot of saves.

-This would give me 2.6m to play with and the chance to upgrade defense and midfield.
+This would give me another 2.6m to play with and the chance to upgrade defense and midfield.

-The options I’m keen on are Cancelo in defense and Mane and Bernardo in midfield, with Carvajal and Rodri the players I’d most like to drop.
+The options I’m keen on are Cancelo in defense plus Mane or Bernardo in midfield, Carvajal and Rodri the players I’d most like to drop.
 If I bring in Cancelo for Carvajal I could only get to Bernardo by dropping Danjuma.
 But if I drop VVD for Cancelo I could go from Rodri to Bernardo, and have 0.5m in the bank.

 Plan B: Must have Mane